 Students will receive a solid foundation in a variety of different areas including systems hardware and software, network design and management, customer service, and information security.
 Graduates are prepared to assume a variety of positions such as: desktop support, help desk technician, network installer, network technician, network administrator, information security, network security, and technology trainer.

-- Computer Science – Coding
+- Computer Science – Coding AAS and Coding Certificate

 - Computer Science – Coding (Advanced Certificate)

-- Computer Science – Networking Option
+- Computer Science – Networking AAS Option and Computer Repair Technology (CRT) Certificate

 Key Learning Objectives